DannyFGitHub/xraynotxrayapp/README.md

 </p>
 API 26 - Oreo

+# Trained Models

+The trained models are TFlite models trained from 500 Chest X-Ray images and 1000 normal random images (500 grayscale and 500 color).
 The trained models can be obtained from the assets folder.

 |  Type  | Trained on Resolution |  Size |       Model      |